uvgroovy/SextantLEDs/setuppi.md

 My USB3 hub didn't seem to work with the PI; the solution is to use it in USB 1.1 mode. do that by adding "dwc_otg.speed=1" to /boot/command.txt

-# may not be needed on other hubs
-see https://github.com/raspberrypi/firmware/issues/64 for more info
+it may not be needed on other hubs so only do this if your hub doesn't work. see https://github.com/raspberrypi/firmware/issues/64 for more info
 ## Setting up mic
 see: http://www.g7smy.co.uk/?p=283